AISTS SPORT EVENT MANAGEMENT AND ORGANISATION SEMINAR OPEN FOR REGISTRATION

-The 2018 AISTS SEMOS™will take place from Monday the 8th of October to Friday the 12th of October, 2018 at the Synathlon, Unil Campus, Lausanne (map).
+The 2018 AISTS SEMOS™will take place from Monday the 8th of October to Friday the 12th of October, 2018 at the Synathlon, UNIL Campus, Lausanne (map).

-This newly revised SEMOS™programme is being led by Ms Andrea Marcellini, AISTS Project Manager and previously the Venue General Manager at the 2016 Rio Olympic Games at the veledrome.
+This newly revised SEMOS™programme is being led by Ms Andrea Marcellini, AISTS Project Manager and previously the Venue General Manager at the 2016 Rio Olympic Games at the velodrome.
 With over 10 years of experience working in sport and 7 years of working in international sports organisations, Andrea has experience in managing large-scale events and teams and specialises in project management and communications.
 She will also be lecturing throughout the week, providing participants with hands-on learning through numerous operational readiness exercises.

 Other speakers include Gavin McAlpine from the International Olympic Committee who is Head of Games Operational Readiness.
 His experience includes twelve years with two global consulting firms and has performed a number of long-term secondments in organising committees for the Olympic Games including Vancouver 2010 and London 2012 and most recently has supported the IOC as an advisor with projects for the Sochi 2014, Rio 2016 and PyeongChang 2018 Games.

-Also is Paul Caccamo who is Founder & Chief Executive Officer of Up2Us Sports.
+Also is Paul Caccamo who is the Founder & Chief Executive Officer of Up2Us Sports.
 Paul is a 25-year veteran of the non-profit sector and one of the founders of the Sports-Based Youth Development Movement.
 He has helped to establish numerous non-profits that focus on youth development, sports and physical activity, and education.
 He lectures internationally and writes on the impact of sports on youth and community development.
 Another is Clare Hartley, Director of ARC Event Consultancy LtdClare who has worked in major sports events for 17 years across Olympics, Paralympics, Commonwealth, Special Olympics World Games, mass participation charity events and national level school games and Special Olympics.
 Clares has extensive knowledge from working across large multi-sport events to single sport world championships and charity events and at London 2012 she was the Venue General Manager for the Road Events and worked in the venue management team for 3 years.
 For a full list of speakers please visit www.aists.org/semos

-So whether you are working for a local event, a national championships or an international world cup the AISTS Sport Event Management and Organisation Seminar is for you.
+So whether you are working for a local event, a national championship or an international world cup the AISTS Sport Event Management and Organisation Seminar is for you.
 Previous participants have been professional, part-time or volunteer managers and organisers of sports events, as well as staff from sports organisations looking to successfully lead and manage a complex sport event.
-For a more detailed look at the 2018 programme and the list of topics to be addressed you can download the brochure here or you can vist and register at www.aists.org/semos
+For a more detailed look at the 2018 programme and the list of topics to be addressed you can download the brochure here or you can visit and register at www.aists.org/semos

 Cover photo courtesy of the IOC Image Services